paulfioravanti/steno-dictionaries/config/command/application/README.md

 other windows, to the front.
 Hence, the `focus-application.scpt` script is used for it.

-1Password and Dash required both activation _and_ focus, so the `activate-and-focus-application.scpt` script is used for them.
+1Password, Activity Monitor, Dash, and Keybase required both activation _and_ focus, so the `activate-and-focus-application.scpt` script is used for them.

 The rest of the applications are able to use the very straightforward `activate-application.scpt` script.